St Paul's Cathedral: War damage

-The cathedral survived the Blitz although struck by bombs on 10 October 1940 and 17 April 1941.
+The cathedral survived the Blitz although it was struck by bombs on 10 October 1940 and 17 April 1941.
 The first strike destroyed the high altar, while the second strike on the north transept left a hole in the floor above the crypt.
-The latter bomb is believed to have detonated in the upper interior above the north transept and the force was sufficient to shift the entire dome laterally by a small amount.
+The latter bomb is believed to have detonated in the upper interior above the north transept, and the force was sufficient to shift the entire dome laterally by a small amount.

-On 12 September 1940 a time-delayed bomb that had struck the cathedral was successfully defused and removed by a bomb disposal detachment of Royal Engineers under the command of Temporary Lieutenant Robert Davies.
+On 12 September 1940, a time-delayed bomb that had struck the cathedral was successfully defused and removed by a bomb disposal detachment of Royal Engineers under the command of Temporary Lieutenant Robert Davies.
 Had this bomb detonated, it would have totally destroyed the cathedral; it left a 100 ft crater when later remotely detonated in a secure location.
 As a result of this action, Davies and Sapper George Cameron Wylie were each awarded the George Cross.
 Davies' George Cross and other medals are on display at the Imperial War Museum, London.

 One of the best known images of London during the war was a photograph of St Paul's taken on 29 December 1940 during the "Second Great Fire of London" by photographer Herbert Mason, from the roof of a building in Tudor Street showing the cathedral shrouded in smoke.
 Lisa Jardine of Queen Mary, University of London, has written:

 Post-war

+A considerable amount of rebuilding and restoration of war damage was undertaken in the 1950s and 1960s; including the high altar and American Memorial Chapel completed in 1958, the damaged North Transept in 1962, the cleaning of the west front in 1961–1963, the repair of damage to the dome from anti-aircraft fire completed in 1967 and the building of a new choir school building in 1967.

 On 29 July 1981, the wedding of Prince Charles and Lady Diana Spencer was held at the cathedral.
 The couple selected St Paul's over Westminster Abbey, the traditional site of royal weddings, because the cathedral offered more seating.

-Extensive copper, lead and slate renovation work was carried out on the Dome in 1996 by John B. Chambers.
+Extensive copper, lead, and slate renovation work was carried out on the Dome in 1996 by John B. Chambers.
 A 15-year restoration project—one of the largest ever undertaken in the UK—was completed on 15 June 2011.

 Occupy London

-In October 2011 an anti-capitalism Occupy London encampment was established in front of the cathedral, after failing to gain access to the London Stock Exchange at Paternoster Square nearby.
+In October 2011, an Occupy London encampment was established in front of the cathedral.
 The cathedral's finances were affected by the ensuing closure.
 It was claimed that the cathedral was losing revenue of £20,000 per day.
 Canon Chancellor Giles Fraser resigned, asserting his view that "evicting the anti-capitalist activists would constitute violence in the name of the Church".
 The Dean of St Paul's, the Right Revd Graeme Knowles, then resigned too.
 The encampment was evicted at the end of February 2012, by court order and without violence, as a result of legal action by the City of London Corporation.